ibm-cloud-docs/watsonxdata/sbmt_das_spk.md

 {: codeblock}

-## Accessing a non-catalog based storage
+## Accessing a non-catalog storage without using DAS
 {: #view_smbit_nsp-2}

-To access watsonx.data storage without using DAS, or to access the data from a non-catalog storage, pass HMAC credentials (access and secret keys) of the data bucket.
+To access watsonx.data storage without using Data Access Service (DAS), or to access the data from a non-catalog storage, pass HMAC credentials (access and secret keys) of the data bucket.

 ```bash
 curl --request POST --url